Renault ZOE range, battery & charging

 |Range||Slow charge||Wallbox charge time||Rapid charge|

-The ZOE’s real-world range of 186 miles is impressive (although 150-160 miles is more achievable in our experience), but charging is less ideal, as you can’t use the 50kW rapid charger a Nissan Leaf or Volkswagen e-Golf owner can.
-You have to pay extra for the ZOE Quick Charge to even be able to use a 43kW charger.
-Even so, either ZOE charges up quickly enough from any other Type 2 public charger, the socket is conveniently placed and the battery is covered by a healthy warranty – or isn’t your problem at all if you lease it.
+The ZOE’s real-world range of 186 miles is impressive (although 150-160 miles is more achievable in our experience), but charging is less ideal, as you can’t use 50kW rapid chargers like a Nissan Leaf or Volkswagen e-Golf owner can.
+However, the ZOE charges up quickly enough from any other Type 2 public charger: the socket is conveniently placed and the battery is covered by a healthy warranty.
+Alternatively, it isn’t your problem at all if you lease it.

 Renault ZOE range

-Oddly though, the R110 will charge faster than the Q90 from most other chargers, but regardless of which version of ZOE you have, an 11kW public charger that you often find in towns and supermarkets will deliver an 80% charge in about three hours.
-A domestic 7kW home charging point – which Renault will install for free if you’ve got the necessary off-road parking – will do the same in six or seven hours.
+At an 11kW public charger that you often find in towns and supermarkets, the ZOE R110 will deliver an 80% charge in about three hours.
+A domestic 7kW home charging point – which Renault will install for free if you’ve got the necessary off-road parking – will do the same in around seven hours.
 You have to pay extra to get the necessary cable to charge from a domestic three-pin socket, and if you do it’ll take 25-odd hours to charge up to 80%.

 A lot of buyers considering an electric car have concerns over how long the battery will last, so the fact Renault will replace any battery it leases, free of charge, if it drops below 75% of its as-new performance, should bring peace of mind.
 And even if you buy the battery with the ZOE, it’s still warrantied for eight years/100,000 miles and guaranteed to have at least 66% of its original capacity.